yorktronic/ArbBot/README.md

 At a TBD time interval, the pots of cryptocurrency on each exchange is evened out, and the process repeats.
 For security reasons, this part will be manual initially.
-Exchanges have the ability to restrict what can be done via API, and since I know very little about security I'm going to disable API withdrawls.
+Exchanges have the ability to restrict what can be done via API, and since I know very little about security I will keep API withdrawls disabled.

 ## Complications
 1. Daily withdrawl limits on exchanges